Maths

 In Key Stage 1, Maths is taught as 5 daily lessons of 45 minutes.
 This is taught as a whole class with differentiation for the two-year groups.
 In addition to these lessons, there is counting and talking about time throughout the day and weekly maths challenges.

-To ensure we offer comprehensive, incremental and recursive coverage of the National Curriculum for Maths, we closely follow the Hamilton mixed year curriculum plans (except the EYFS).
-These have been devised by experts, are constantly reviewed and improved.
+To ensure we offer comprehensive, incremental and recursive coverage of the National Curriculum for Maths, we closely follow the White Rose mixed year curriculum plans.
+These have been devised by experts and are constantly reviewed and improved.
 We believe that by following this curriculum we give our children the greatest opportunity for mathematical success.
-In the EYFS, the children follow the White Rose scheme and learn maths through a mixture of direct teacher-led activities and by self-directed time, with trained adults on hand to enhance their mathematical thinking through play and exploration.
+In the EYFS, the children also follow the White Rose scheme and learn maths through a mixture of direct teacher-led activities and self-directed time, with trained adults on hand to enhance their mathematical thinking through play and exploration.
 The children learn a broad range of maths in line with the Early Years Framework.

-A programme of monitoring is in place to inform senior and subject leaders of consistency and progression in learning.
+A structured programme of monitoring is in place to ensure consistency and progression in learning across the school.
 This includes: